ExtensityAI/symbolicai/README.md

 <img src="https://raw.githubusercontent.com/Xpitfire/botdynamics/main/assets/images/img4.png" width="350px">

-The figure above shows the our context-based prompt design as a container of all the information that is provided to the neural computation engine to define a specific operation.
+The figure above shows our context-based prompt design as a container of all the information that is provided to the neural computation engine to define a specific operation.

 Conceptually we consider three main prompt concepts: `Global Context`, `Operation` and `Examples`.
 The prompts can be curated either by inheritance or by composition.
 For example, the `Global Context` can be defined by inheriting from the `Expression` class and overriding the `static_context` property.
 An `Operation` and `Template` prompt can be created by providing an `PreProcessor` to modify the input.

-The `Global Context` concept is considered optional and can be defined in a static manner either by sub-classing the Expression class and overriding the `static_context` property, or at runtime by updating the `dynamic_context` kwargs.
+The `Global Context` concept is considered optional and can be defined in a static manner, either by sub-classing the Expression class and overriding the `static_context` property, or at runtime by updating the `dynamic_context` kwargs.
 Nevertheless, the global context is conceptually meant to define the overall context of an expression.
 For example, if we want to operate in the context of a domain-specific language, without having to override each base class function over and over again.

 The `Operation` prompt concept defines the behavior of an atomic operation and is therefore mandatory to express the nature of such an operation.
 For example, the `+` operation is used to add two Symbols together and therefore the `+`-operation prompt explains its behavior.